michael-spengler/fairness/README.md

 If you are a guardian, wanting to bring this project to the next level, feel free to contact me via [telegram](https://t.me/danceplanner) or [twitter](https://twitter.com/Peer2peerE) so we can team up for a corresponding [cultdao.io proposal](https://app.cultdao.io/submitProposal).

-## Off-Chain Challenges
-Leveraging chainlink might be a good idea to connect the On-Chain and the Off-Chain world in reasonable ways - e.g. when it comes to the following challenges / solutions.

-### CULT Food

-While centralized governments loose their power, they might want to cause chaos to give us some bullshit reasons to be able to introduce their fucked up CBDCs.
-They can cause such chaos e.g. by preventing people from finding enough to eat.

-So it might be a great idea to establish decentralized local food markets where people can pay with CULT, RVLT or Silver.

-CULT & RVLT shall cause fear for centralizing politicians etc.
-CULT & RVLT shall cause safety, hope and love for fair people

-In this respect, we might ensure that fair, reasonable people are able to be safe during the downfall of centralized governments.

-I would love to support prototypes paving the way to decentralized local CULT food markets.

-### CULT Schools / CULT Police / CULT Firefighters / CULT Infrastructure (Streets etc.)
-As soon as centralized governments are no longer in power, there might be questions like:
-1. Do we need a (decentralized) police to enforce fairness in the new system?
-2. If yes: How would this be organzized / incentivized best?

-### Universal Basic Income
-The time might be right to leverage potential synergies with [democracy.earth](https://democracy.earth/), [Proof of Humanity](https://www.proofofhumanity.id/), etc.

-As an alternative to the relatively difficult proof of humanity approach it might make sense to mint a UBI coin for each wallet which has dCULT on a regular basis.
-This would further incentivize long term CULT staking.

 ## CULT Chat

 Establish a dedicated [decentralized Chat App](https://www.youtube.com/watch?v=J5x3OMXjgMc) - named **CULT Chat**.
 Assumption: There is no fully decentralized chat app ready to go imo yet.
 We saw how quickly e.g. discord, reddit got censored in the context of the wallstreetbets experience...